TheEyeOfSoftwareEngineer/midden/README.md

 # midden
 midden for winter and future

-otter owns their stones, where is mine?
+otter own their stones, where is mine?